lockedatapublished/blog/content/posts/2018-05-02-particlesarly-fun-book-draw.md

 ## Plotting all movements

 I used the code below to plot all movements.
 The function takes the simulation at one step (as a `data.frame`) and the colours vector defined previously, and plots the names.
-Important points are its using `theme_void`, and the `Roboto` font which is one of the two fonts Locke Data uses everywhere.
+Important points are using `theme_void`, and the `Roboto` font which is one of the two fonts Locke Data uses everywhere.
 Branding!

 ```r
 plot_one_step <- function(df, colors){